cfengine/documentation/guide/introduction/directory-structure.markdown

 title: CFEngine Directory Structure
 published: true
 sorting: 4
-tags: [overviews, system, system overview, directory structure]
+tags: [guide, system, system overview, directory structure, directories, files]
 ---

 The CFEngine application is fully contained within the /var/cfengine directory tree.
 Here is a quick breakdown of the directory structure and some of the files and functions associated with each subdirectory.